 As at 30th June 2021, the Group was in a net current liability position of approximately HK\$16.4 billion.
-This is mainly because of management utilisation of the relatively favourable short term borrowings under the low interest rate environment in recent years to finance (i) the settlement of the US\$1 billion guaranteed notes in August 2018, (ii) the acquisition of 25% equity interest in Shanghai Gas Co., Ltd. ("Shanghai Gas") (details about the transaction will be set out in the interim report) and (iii) other working capital and capital expenditure requirements.
+This is mainly because of management utilisation of the relatively favourable short term borrowings under the low interest rate environment in recent years to finance (i) the settlement of the US\$1 billion guaranteed notes in August 2018, (ii) the acquisition of 25% equity interest in Shanghai Gas Co., Ltd. ("Shanghai Gas") (note 21 provides for details about the transaction) and (iii) other working capital and capital expenditure requirements.
 Taking into consideration the Group's available facilities, history of obtaining external financing and the Group's expected cash flows from operations and investments, management believes that there are sufficient financial resources available to the Group to meet its liabilities as and when they fall due.
 Accordingly, these condensed consolidated interim financial statements have been prepared on a going concern basis.